-Russell Spencer Hines and his wife Kitty, built this mansion in 1895 with money acquired from his local mining, business and real estate ventures.
+Russell Spencer Hines and his wife Kitty built this mansion in 1895 with money acquired from his local mining, business, and real estate ventures.
 The home is believed to have been designed by Utah architect Richard Kletting, who also designed the Utah State Capitol building.
-According to historic records, the Mansion was built as a showplace during Provo's recovery from a major boom-and-bust period in the area's early economic history.
-One of the first homes built by Provo's first generation gentry, the Hines Mansion is among Utah County's most historical residential landmarks.
+According to historical records, the Mansion was built as a showplace during Provo's recovery from a major boom-and-bust period in the area's early economic history.
+One of the first homes built by Provo's first generation gentry, the Hines Mansion is among Utah County's most historic residential landmarks.

 The Utah Heritage Foundation presented an award of merit to Douglas K. Hardy for his renovation of the structure between 1975 and 1978.
 During that three year period the first level wings were added, and the cupola, a representation of the original, was rebuilt after being removed several years earlier.

 In November 1995, Gene and Sandi Henderson purchased and remodeled the Mansion as a nine-bedroom bed and breakfast.
 Many of the new rooms have distinctive turn-of-the-century style.